tsteffek/floor-plan-generator/README.md

 I used IntelliJ, which is not a good IDE, but sadly the best around.
 Main issues I have with IntelliJ are about quality of life changes, like drag&dropping editor views to split the view into multiple views.
 Which is a feature every Javascript editor is able to do, but since IntelliJ doesn't have any noteworthy competitors (for Kotlin especially) they don't care about making people happy.
 But it features the best Kotlin support, as well as Java to Kotlin translators.

-#### Favorite hotkeys (might not be original IntelliJ settings):
+#### Favorite hotkeys (might not be original IntelliJ settings)
  -   Alt+Shift+S: Basically right-click without having to touch the mouse.
 From where, you can press e.g. 'r', then 'g' to change signature of a method.
  -   Alt+Ctrl+S: Open settings.
 I.e. to adjust auto-formatter.
  -   Ctrl+Shift+F: Auto-Formatter.
  -   Alt+Shift+R: for renaming variables/methods/classes
  -   Ctrl+Space: Suggests code completion.
 Absolutely necessary when coding.
  -   Ctrl+Shift+Space: Opens documentation.
 So you know what the function you're calling actually does.
  -   Alt+Enter: Show suggestions to fix whatever IntelliJ thinks is wrong.
 Squiggly line underneath your code?
 Alt+Enter.

 ### 8. DSL